Polymer/old-docs-site/getting-started.md

 ### 3. Create an app {#creatapp}

 Lastly, create an `index.html` that imports your new element.
-Include `platform.js` to load polyfills for the native APIs. **Be sure to include this file before any code that touches the DOM.**
+Remember to include `platform.js` to load polyfills for the native APIs.

 Here's the full example: